jgillick/test-coverage-annotations/README.md

 **This is important.** The coverage JSON file will contain the _full path_ to each file in the report.
 This includes a path before your repository.
 For example: `/home/app/my_repo/file/test.ts`.
 In order to apply annotations to files correctly, we only need the path starting at the repo directory and need to strip the prefix `/home/app/my_repo/`.

-By default, this action will use the current working directory.
+By default, this action will use the current working directory of the run.